-Get your engines revved up and ready this week for the opening lap of the Milwaukee Car & Truck Show, pulling out of the driveway on Wednesday, May 5 and burning rubber at the Expo Center at Wisconsin State Fair Park until the checkered flag comes down on the annual automotive party on Sunday, May 9.
+Get your engines revved up and ready this week for the Milwaukee Car & Truck Show, currently burning rubber at the Wisconsin Center until the checkered flag comes down on the annual automotive party on Sunday, March 6.

-For a full look at the map of exhibitors speeding into the Expo Center this weekend or information on how to snag your tickets, check out the Auto Show's website.
-But we know you've got a need for speed – especially after a year inside, going nowhere fast – so here's a quick lap through some of the coolest car displays and automotive activities gloriously drifting through State Fair Park this week.
+For a full look at the map of exhibitors speeding Downtown this weekend or information on how to snag your tickets, check out the Auto Show's website.
+But we know you've got a need for speed – especially after the past few years stuck in neutral – so here's a quick lap through some of the coolest car displays and automotive activities gloriously drifting through the Wisconsin Center this week.

 1. Preview the future

 The prize showcase of the Milwaukee Auto Show is, obviously, the automobiles, most notably the new fleet of cars and trucks primed to hit the pavement this year, next year or perhaps even far off into the future.
-This year's edition will feature hundreds of new vehicles to check out – from major manufacturers like Ford, Chevy, Toyota and Nissan to just name a few, as well as fancy luxury brands including Jaguar, Porsche, Mercedes-Benz, BMW and more.
+This year's edition will feature hundreds of new vehicles to check out from major manufacturers like Ford, Chevy, Toyota and Nissan, just to name a few.
 That's a lot of new car smell to savor.

-Best of all, the Auto Show is a non-imposing and non-selling atmosphere, more about discovery and learning than peddling or pushing – so feel free to window-shop and admire these new rides (such as the 2021 versions of the Ford Bronco Sport, the Toyota Highlander, the Ford Mustang Mach-E, the Nissan Kicks and hundreds more) without guilt or stress.
+Best of all, the Auto Show is a non-imposing and non-selling atmosphere, more about discovery and learning than peddling or pushing – so feel free to window-shop and admire these new rides (such as the 2022 versions of the Ford Bronco, the Jeep Grand Wagoneer, the Ford F-150 Lightning, the Chevy Corvette and hundreds more) without guilt or stress.

 What's a great way to make a fun event even better?
 Add puppies.
 (And kittens!)
-Thanks to the Humane Animal Welfare Society of Waukesha County, Fetch Wisconsin Rescue and Subaru of America (more like SuBARKu; I'm so sorry, I'm trying to remove it), the Milwaukee Auto Show will have adorable and, most importantly, adoptable dogs and cats every show day looking for their new forever homes.
+Thanks to the Humane Animal Welfare Society and Subaru of America (more like SuBARKu; I'm so sorry, I'm trying to remove it), the Milwaukee Auto Show will have adorable and, most importantly, adoptable dogs and cats every show day looking for their new forever homes.
 With these precious animals in attendance, the Milwaukee Auto Show is guaranteed to be fast and furry-ous time.
 (I apologize again; I have a problem.)

-And that's just a bit of all the automotive action headed to the Expo Center at Wisconsin State Fair Park starting this weekend, so get your engines ready for the Milwaukee Auto Show – and, most importantly, get your tickets.
-Admission is $10 for adults (13 and over) online before the show starts, $11 online during the show and $12 on site.
-Senior citizens 62 years old and more are $9 (Wednesday through Friday only) while children 6-12 years old cost $6 – except on Family Day on Sunday when all kids 12 and under are free.
-Plus, there's an opening day special with $6 tickets for Wednesday at the Auto Show's website.
+And that's just a bit of all the automotive action headed to the Wisconsin Center this week, so get your engines ready for the Milwaukee Auto Show – and, most importantly, get your tickets.
+Adult tickets are $15 in person at the door but just $12 for adults (13 and over) online during the show.
+Senior citizens 62 years old and more are $10 while children 6-12 years old cost $6 – except on Family Day on Sunday when all kids 12 and under are free.

-The Milwaukee Auto Show will run May 5-9, with doors open Wednesday from 3-9 p.m., Thursday through Saturday from 10 a.m. until 9 p.m. and Sundays from 10 a.m. until 6 p.m.
+The Milwaukee Auto Show runs now through Sunday, March 6, with doors open Monday through Thursday from 3-9 p.m., Friday and Saturday from 10 a.m. until 9 p.m. and Sunday from 10 a.m. until 6 p.m.

 For more information on the rest of the vendors and exhibits, as well as tickets, visit the Milwaukee Auto Show's website.